IoanRazvan/Introduction-to-Robotics/README.md

 # Introduction to Robotics

-This is a repository containing the assignments for the Introduction to Robotics laboratory.
+This repository contains the assignments for the Introduction to Robotics laboratory.
 These assignments consist of various Arduino programs.